Inventor-Redux/Redocs/src/pages/legal/privacy.md

 When you visit our website, we may collect the following personal data:

 - Information you provide to us: We may collect information you provide to us when you fill out a form, such as your name, email address, and other details.
-- Analytics data: We use PostHog to collect analytics data about your interactions with our website, including:
+- Analytics data: We use PostHog, a analytics service, to collect and analyze data about your interactions with our website.
+PostHog stores data in page memory, rather than using cookies, to help us understand how users interact with our website.
-    - Page views and navigation paths
-    - Clicks and interactions with specific elements on our website
-    - Device and browser information
-    - Location data (if you have opted-in to share this information)
-- Cookies and tracking technologies: We use cookies and other tracking technologies to collect information about your browsing behavior and preferences.

 ## How do we use your personal data?

 We use your personal data for the following purposes:

-- To improve our website and services: We use analytics data to understand how users interact with our website and to identify areas for improvement.
+- To improve our website and services: We use analytics data to understand how users interact with our website, including which pages are most popular, how users navigate our site, and what features are most useful to users.
-- To provide targeted advertising: We may use your personal data to deliver targeted advertisements to you.
 - To communicate with you: We may use your personal data to contact you with updates, promotions, or other information about our services.

 ## How do we share your personal data?

 We may share your personal data with the following third parties:

-- PostHog: We share your analytics data with PostHog to help us understand how users interact with our website.
+- PostHog: We share your analytics data with PostHog, a analytics service, to help us understand how users interact with our website.
 - Service providers: We may share your personal data with service providers who help us operate our website and services.
-- Law enforcement: We may share your personal data with law enforcement or other government agencies if required by law.
+- Law enforcement: We may share your personal data with law enforcement or other government agencies if required by law or to protect our website and services.

 ## Your rights